maliput/maliput_infrastructure/README.md

 # Introduction

 This repository contains `.repos` files and tools, that enable the creation and maintenance of development workspaces.
 Each `.repos` file helps bringing a subset of the packages in the `dsim` ecosystem.

 For instance, while `maliput.repos` pulls all `maliput` packages on road network descriptions, plus the `malidrive` backend package and `delphyne` packages for visualization and prototyping, `malidrive.repos` leads to a smaller workspace with `maliput` and `malidrive` packages only.

-# Workspace Usage
+# Workspaces

 ## Supported platforms